soapko/alice-mcp-server/README.md

-# Alice MCP - Enterprise-Grade Agile Task Management
+# Alice MCP - Lightweight Agile Task Management

-**Alice** is a powerful, local task management system designed for AI coding environments using the Model Context Protocol (MCP).
-It provides enterprise-grade project management capabilities with bulk operations, dynamic planning, and architectural decision tracking - all running locally on your machine with complete project isolation.
+**Alice** is a lightweight, local task management system designed for AI coding environments using the Model Context Protocol (MCP).
+It provides comprehensive project management capabilities with bulk operations, dynamic planning, and architectural decision tracking - all running locally on your machine with complete project isolation.

 Optimized for **Cline** and other AI coding assistants, Alice transforms how you manage development workflows with intelligent automation and comprehensive tracking.